pol-sb/MDTraj/README.md

 - [Authors](#authors)

 ## About <a name = "about"></a>
 In this project we aim to develop a simple parallel Molecular Dynamics simulation code.
 We implement three possible initial structures (sc, fcc, diamond) and two initial configurations (bimodal distribution or velocities starting at 0).
-Additionally, we implement two different integration algorithms (the velocity verlet with and without thermostat andersen).
-The Lennard-Jones potential is used.
+Additionally, we implement two different integration algorithms (the velocity verlet with and without andersen thermostat).
+The Lennard-Jones potential is used as the pair interaction potential.

 ## Getting Started <a name = "getting_started"></a>

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See [deployment](#deployment) for notes on how to deploy the project on a live system.

 ### Prerequisites  <a name = "prerequisites"></a>

-The core of this program works in FORTRAN 90, so a FORTRAN compiler must be installed before trying to build the code.
-We higly reccoment to install [gfortran](https://gcc.gnu.org/wiki/GFortran).
-The following commands demonstrate how to install it in Ubuntu Linux:
+This program is built in Fortran90, so a Fortran compiler must be installed before trying to build the code.
+As this version of the code works in parallel, the program uses the OpenMPI message passing interface to send messages between processors.
+In order to be able to compile and run this software, the OpenMPI library is needed, [OpenMPI](https://www.open-mpi.org/).

+Additionally a Fortran compiler able to compile and link MPI programs is needed.
+We recommend the [mpifort](https://www.open-mpi.org/doc/v4.0/man1/mpifort.1.php) compiler, which is included in some OpenMPI distributions.
+The following command shows how to install OpenMPI in Ubuntu Linux:
 ```
-sudo apt update && sudo apt install gfortran -y
+sudo apt update && sudo apt install gcc gfortran openmpi-bin openmpi-common libopenmpi-dev -y
 ```

-Python is used for the results plotting and representation.
+Furthermore, python is used for the results plotting and representation.
 A python version higher or equal than `python 3.6` is needed, and additionally the following libraries are needed:

 - [numpy](https://numpy.org/)
 - [matplotlib](https://matplotlib.org/)